jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 They slipped away from the crowd, nobody really noticing as they ducked into the quieter hallway.
 Jordan's art studio was at the top of a narrow staircase, the door propped open to let in the cool evening breeze.

 As they climbed, Sophia noticed Jordan watching from across the room.
 He caught her eye, then deliberately looked at the stairs, then back at her.
-He nodded oncepermission granted, privacy respected.
+He nodded once—permission granted, privacy respected.

 She mouthed "thank you."